Vertical Harvest: 3 Hydroponic Systems Perfect for Tiny House Kitchens

 Planning for Weight and Water

 A wall-mounted garden might look light, but water and saturated grow media have significant weight.
-If you are integrating this into a THOW (Tiny House on Wheels), you must ensure your wall studs are reinforced and your weight distribution is balanced.
+If you are integrating this into a THOW, you must ensure your wall studs are reinforced and your weight distribution is balanced.

 Tiny House Master Plan

-The Tiny House Master Plan covers Phase 1: The Design.
-Use our Lifestyle Audit to determine if a recessed garden fits your layout, and follow Phase 4 for the plumbing and electrical requirements to power your pump safely.
+The Tiny House Master Plan covers the design phase in detail — including how to factor in unconventional features like recessed gardens, and the plumbing and electrical requirements to power the pump safely.

 Download the Design Blueprint